GMAT Score in MBA Scholarship: How Important is it?

 2. Types of Scholarships

 There are two types of MBA scholarships available out there for students.
-One, the scholarships offered by individual B-schools to their prospective students, and two, those offered by external funding agencies.
+One, the scholarships offered by individual B-schools to their prospective students, and two, those provided by external funding agencies.
 Let us take them one by one –

 a.
 School-based MBA Scholarships